Non-Deictic Time II: Determiners

 17d.
 I’ve got this appointment set up for tomorrow night, so I can’t go.

-The purpose of the temporal function of に, ultimately, is to designate a time frame, which is why 17c-d give off the impression that whatever invitation the speaker has received overlaps with said time frame.
-However, just as how the English translations are so similar, its absence just shifts the semantic weight of the sentence to “tomorrow” being the focus of discussion.
+The purpose of the temporal function of に, ultimately, is to designate a time frame, which is why 17c-d give off the impression that whatever invitation the speaker has received overlaps with the time frame of the appointment.
+While に is still grammatical in 17c., we find that it is most natural with 17d to emphasize that contrast in the timing of plans between the speaker and the listener.

 18. 明日の朝は何を食べようか。